 In an international driving context, you are supposed to adjust your speed at the proper level: at times slower and faster where you can, you could even fail your exam by not driving fast enough.
 You're supposed to make smooth and fast turns.

 In Thai context, this doesn't always work out well.
 Making a sudden quick turn or a sudden movement outside of your steady 'cruise-controlled' pace could surprise other road users who were anticipating your predictable behaviour.

 Another example is how some pedestrians, after having waited for a long queue of vehicles to pass, suddenly try to cross a road running when they see an opening in the never-ending traffic.
 They might be noticed by one vehicle but not by another vehicle which comes from another lane.
-Even when crossing a lane as a pedestrian, walk over in a composed, predictable manner making sure that all other traffic sees you.
-Make a short sprint only when you are absolutely sure that there is no one left to hit you.
+Even when crossing a lane as a pedestrian, walk over in a composed, predictable manner making sure that all other traffic sees you, especially the second land you're crossing.
+Making a short sprint can only be safe when you are absolutely sure that there is no one left to hit you.

 In the same way, don't stop to abrubtly.
 Try to stop slowly, so the traffic behind you can notice.
 Stopping in situations that the traffic behind you doesn't expect, for example if you want to exhibit gentleman behaviour for a pedestrian waiting to cross the road, can cause the driver behind you to hit you in the back.

 Pay special attention when you know you're in someone's blind angle: quite often, cars suddenly make sideways moves and when the driver is too lazy to look around, you could be in his blind spot.